 Mountain exploration in Montreal

 Pretty all year round, Montreal really transforms into an icy adventure land in the colder months.
 Base yourself in the city centre and you’ll have easy access to the Bota Bota outdoor spa and the Basilique Notre-Dame, but you won’t be too far away from the likes of Mont Olympia and Mont Royal where you can ski, tube and sleigh.
+From: £4,550 / 30 Days This is a 4 week intense course for those that want to become a ski instructor.
+Gain your Level 1 CSIA certification and then go on to teach for the rest of the winter season.

 Wait to visit until January and Montreal hosts the fete des neiges each weekend where you can sculpt some ice, listen to local bands and skate along the Saint-Lawrence River.